uwspstar/Side-Projects/JavaScript/从ES6到ES11JS全版本JavaScript语法详解/readme.md

 ---

 - Because of `null == undefined`, when I want to check to see if a variable has a value or not I almost always use `double equals` comparison since it will return true whether the variable is null or undefined.
-- By setting a variable to `undefined` you are conveying the message that the variable no longer contains any useful information, while if the value is `null` then you are specifically saying the result of some action has no value.
+- By setting a variable to `undefined` you are conveying the message that the variable no longer contains any useful information
+- if the value is `null` then you are specifically saying the result of some action has no value.

 ---